bradford415/diffusion/README.md

-# Detectors
+# Diffusion
-Modular objection detection framework, mostly my own learning and practice.
+Repository of diffusion models mostly for learning purposes.

 ## Table of Contents
 * [Training a Model](#training-a-model)